JavierNafa/Notes-Python-REST-Api/README.md

 # NOTES API

-A simple REST Api in Node js :)
+A simple REST Api in Python :)

 Sorry for my bad English :(